validatedpatterns-demos/quarkuscoffeeshop-web/README.md

 ### Attaching a debugger

 By default Quarkus listens on port 5005 for a debugger.
 You can change this by appending the flag, "-Ddebug<<PORT NUMBER>>" as in the below examples.
-The parameter is optional, of course
+The parameter is optional, of course:

 ```shell script
 ./mvnw clean compile quarkus:dev -Ddebug=5006